dmitryduev/archiver/README.md

-## Processing flowcharts
+## Flowcharts
-If you're seeking to understand that
+If you're seeking to understand how things (should) work

-### PSF library management
 ![alt text](/doc/pipeline.png)